San Francisco Divorce Lawyers

 — S.C.
 (More client testimonials.)

-To file for divorce, or “dissolution” in California, you must be a resident of the state for at least six months, and a resident of the county in which you seek to file for three months.
+To file for divorce, or “dissolution” in San Francisco, you must be a resident of California for at least six months, and a resident of the county in which you seek to file for three months.
 After the initial filing, California law requires that the parties wait six months before a final judgment of dissolution can be entered by the court.

-California is a “no-fault” state and the divorce pleadings must generally state that “irreconcilable differences” have led to the breakdown of the marriage.
-It is not enough merely to plead the grounds for divorce.
-Should your matter proceed to trial, California requires that its courts make a factual finding of “irreconcilable differences” prior to granting a divorce.
+Under an extremely rare circumstance, such as the disappearance of your spouse, you may plead willful abandonment as grounds for divorce.
 This is because the state has a strong public policy in favor of marriage and dissolution is permitted if the parties are truly unable to work out their differences and remain in an intact union.
 We work with our clients to ensure that adequate proof of irreconcilable differences is presented to the court should a dissolution action proceed to trial.

 - In a default proceeding, the respondent fails to respond within the time frame permitted by California statutes.
 The Court clerk will enter the respondent’s default and the dissolution proceeding continues without that party.

 - In an uncontested proceeding, the parties agree to all issues incident to the dissolution of the marital estate.
 If the parties are in agreement about property and debt division, as well as any child custody and support matters, the parties may enter into a written agreement, or marital settlement agreement.
 This is an enforceable contract and must be filed with the Court.